tkm404/animal-shelter/README.md

 ## Description

-_{A website where we are helping animals find their forever home.
-A project website for practicing application of CSS cascading}_
+_A website where we are helping animals find their forever home.
+A project website for practicing application of CSS cascading_
 ## Setup/Installation Requirement

 * _Download VScode_